 See related: How I use my Amex Platinum card

 Two ways to redeem Amex points for international travel

 There are two distinct ways to use your Membership Rewards points to book an international ticket to Thailand.
 You can either book directly through the American Express Travel portal, or you can transfer your points to any of the 19 Membership Rewards airline partners and book directly with them.

 Which way is better?
 Both options are fantastic, but you’ll need to factor in where you are going, which airlines will take you there and how much the ticket costs to determine which booking method will give you a better return on the value of your points.

 Booking with Amex Travel

 When I log in to my American Express account and search the travel page, it’s easy to see that tickets from Los Angeles (LAX) to Thailand (BKK) in late summer 2021 are around $750 round trip in economy class, or 75,000 Membership Rewards points.
-Not too bad since I got 100,000 points from my Platinum card’s welcome bonus, and the flights are on ANA – a nice Japanese airline.
+Not too bad since I got 100,000 points from my Platinum card’s welcome offer (after spending $6,000 in the first six months), and the flights are on ANA – a nice Japanese airline.

 However, since a trans-Pacific flight to Bangkok is a long plane ride, I prefer to travel premium class whenever possible.
 If I use Amex Travel to look up the cost of that same round-trip ANA flight from LAX to BKK in business class, it’s $6,377.
 Paying with Membership Rewards, the equivalent price is 637,655 points.
 Unfortunately, that’s more points or money than I normally have at any given time to spend on a flight.